pantrypoints/sp/content/en/research/countries/china/xi/chapter-06c.md

 achieved.
 Comrade Deng Xiaoping pointed out: "The modernization we are engaged in is Chinese- style modernization.
 The socialism we are building is socialism with Chinese characteristics.
 We are mainly self-reliant according to our own actual situation and our own conditions.
-"2 Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping has repeatedly stressed that "there is no one-size-fits-all development model in the world.”3
+"2 Since the 18th National Congress of the CCP, Comrade Xi Jinping has repeatedly stressed that "there is no one-size-fits-all development model in the world.”3

 "We are willing to learn from all the achievements of human civilization, but we will not copy the